DataDog/integrations-extras/sqreen/README.md

 To set it up:

 1. Go to the [Sqreen Dashboard > Organization settings > Integrations][3].
-2. Connect a new Datadog accounts
+2. Connect a new Datadog account.
 3. Choose the corresponding intake server URL.
-For Datadog US: `http-intake.logs.datadoghq.com`.
-For Datadog EU: `http-intake.logs.datadoghq.eu`.
+For Datadog US, use `http-intake.logs.datadoghq.com`.
+For Datadog EU, use `http-intake.logs.datadoghq.eu`.
-4. In the "API Key" field, provide a [Datadog API key][4] used to stream the Sqreen data as logs.
+4. In the **API Key** field, provide a [Datadog API key][4] which streams the Sqreen data as logs.

 After a few seconds, logs with `source:sqreen` should begin to appear.